Families

 CdLS Clinics

 CdLS Clinics provide families with an invaluable head-to-toe evaluation by a full complement of experts—all in one day.
-Currently, there are five CdLS Clinics in the United States: The Multi-disciplinary Clinic for Adolescents and Adults at Greater Baltimore Medical Center; the Center for CdLS and Related Diagnoses at Children’s Hospital of Philadelphia (CHOP); Shriners Hospital for Children-Salt Lake City, UT; St. Louis Children’s Hospital in St. Louis, MO; and Boston Children’s Hospital, Cornelia de Lange Syndrome
+Currently, there are four CdLS Clinics in the United States: The Multi-disciplinary Clinic for Adolescents and Adults at Greater Baltimore Medical Center; the Center for CdLS and Related Diagnoses at Children’s Hospital of Philadelphia (CHOP); Shriners Hospital for Children-Salt Lake City, UT; and Boston Children’s Hospital, Cornelia de Lange Syndrome (CdLS) and Related Disorders Clinic.

 Adults with CdLS